 - This OpenAPI tutorial shows the spec in context of a simple weather API introduced earlier in this course.

 - This OpenAPI tutorial shows how the spec information gets populated in two different tools and display frameworks: Stoplight and Swagger UI.

 - This OpenAPI tutorial is a subset of the information in both the OpenAPI specification and the OpenAPI specification commentary.
 In other words, it’s not comprehensive of all the possible information in the spec.

 - This OpenAPI tutorial covers the 3.0 version of the OpenAPI spec, which is the latest version.
 (Surprisingly, many tools still support only the 2.0 version.)

-There are 8 objects at the root level in the OpenAPI 3.0 spec.
-There are many nested objects within these root level objects, but at the root level, there are just these objects:
+The OpenAPI 3.0 spec has eight objects at the root level.
+These eight objects have many nested objects inside them, but at the root level, there are just these parent objects:

 By “root level,” I mean the first level in the OpenAPI document.
-This level is also referred to as the global level, because some object properties declared here (namely
+This level is also referred to as the global level because some object properties declared here (namely

 security) are applied to each of the operation objects unless overridden at a lower level.